Battle for Narva Bridgehead: German preparations

 The Soviet success in Belorussia and Ukraine brought the High Command of the German Armed Forces to propose a withdrawal of the Army Group Narwa and the 18th Army to the line between Riga and Daugavpils 400 kilometres south of Narva.
-The aim of the officers was to keep the battle front as short as possible and to use the available troops in the Ukraine.
+The aim of the officers was to keep the battle front as short as possible and to use the available troops in Ukraine.
 On 12 July, the commander of the army detachment Infantry General Johannes Frießner proposed the plan to Hitler, whose reaction was to stand or die at the Narva line.
 Simultaneously, the German Headquarters had intelligence data on the Leningrad Front preparing for the Narva offensive.
 The Army Group North were out of reserves.
 Disregarding Hitler's order, Frießner ordered a new defensive line built, the Tannenberg Line (Tannenbergstellung), with the main defenses located on the three Sinimäed Hills fifteen kilometres to the west of Narva.
 On 21 July, Frießner asked permission to withdraw to the prepared positions.
 As Hitler was afraid, the Finnish will of resistance would suffer from it, he informed the Finnish High Command about his plans.
 Finding out, that the withdrawal to a new line was not considered a problem by the Finnish side, Hitler gave the order to retreat.